DmitriiK/DEZC-FinalProject/README.md

 ## Objectives:
- - Create a datewarehouse for storing of data, related to realty market in Turkey
+ - Create a date-warehouse for storing of data, related to realty market in Turkey
  - Create a system, that will refresh the data in this DWH on a periodic basis.
  - Calculate new geospatial attributes for realty objects in DWH, like "Distance to the sea cost" (Currently works for Antaly only)
  - Create dashboard for visualisation of the data in DWH